 Let me share my thoughts as a father who left the workforce in 2012 and has never returned.
 I have a wife who is also retired and a young son we both take care of.

-But we decided to get this plan because our son was born in 2017, and as first time parents, we didn’t want to deal with the stress and hassle of having to deal with a sub-optimal plan.
+But we decided to get this plan because our son was born in 2017.
+As first time parents, we didn’t want to deal with the stress and hassle of having to deal with a sub-optimal plan.

 Further, you don’t know for sure about all your child’s health issues until after the first five years or so of life.
+Some might have a visual impairment or autism.
+You just never know.
 This is a very important point to consider if you are an expecting parent or new parent.

 We could have saved $100 – $200 a month by getting a Bronze or Silver plan, but the cost would still be over $1,500 a month.
 Either way you cut it, paying for unsubsidized healthcare is extremely expensive in America.